ESA-eodashboards/eodashboard-narratives/science-hub-team-2-story.md

 #### Water Type Identification

 The clustering analysis successfully identified three primary ocean water types from the eight clusters tested, with distinct biogeochemical and physical characteristics.
 To note that, cluster types were not assigned a priori; instead, each cluster was interpreted by examining its mean SST, chlorophyll-a, wind components, and SSH, alongside its spatial footprint.
+Cluster interpretations were based on the **statistical properties of each cluster**.

 **Cluster 1 - Eutrophic Water**:
 - Characterized by **colder waters** relative to basin average